 Mexico’s cenotes vary greatly, with everything from barren pits to intricate cave systems packed with formations open for exploration by scuba divers.
 Keep in mind, you should never enter a cave or cavern system that you are not trained and certified for.
 And, while exploring the cenotes, you will see plenty of easy to understand signs underwater to help you stay on course.
 Never deviate from the designated route or dive site, as doing so can lead to an underwater emergency.

-The Pit – ideal for deep dive exploration
+• Ideal for deep dive exploration

 This fantastic multilevel dive once claimed the region’s most difficult entry, with divers trekking through the jungle before lowering their equipment into the cavern with ropes.
 Today, a dirt road has made access far easier, opening the site to more divers.
 You’ll descend straight down into a massive cylindrical chamber with a maximum depth below 100-metres.
-Drop through a mysterious milky white cloud of hydrogen sulfide, and begin a slow multi-level ascent touring the chamber’s near-vertical walls on your way up.
+Drop through a mysterious milky white cloud of hydrogen sulphide, and begin a slow multi-level ascent touring the chamber’s near-vertical walls on your way up.
 Massive rings show where the cave system’s water level rose and fell during various ice ages, and the sunlight from the jungle above creates a stunning effect with beams of light penetrating beyond 30-metres.

-Dos Ojos – filled with fascinating underwater formations
+• Filled with fascinating underwater formations

 Named for its two central caverns connected by a maze of narrow cave systems, this site does look a bit like two eyes staring up from the jungle.
 Two different dives can be done here, both starting and ending at the same place but exploring different areas along the way.
 The Barbie Line is a 500-metre long circuit, leading divers around the opening of the second eye.
 This route offers plenty of daylight and leads through a spacious chamber with towering columns and stalactites.
 The Bat Cave Line is the darker and more challenging of the two routes, leading around an air-filled dome with little natural light entering.
 Divers can ascend inside the dome to see fragile and fascinating cave formations as well as a colony of bats living inside.
 Certified cave divers may explore beyond these initial areas, but only with proper guiding and gear.

-Angelita – the ultimate cenote for underwater photography
+• The ultimate cenote for underwater photography

 Easily the Yucatan’s most photographed cenote, this dive site is magical, mysterious, and even a bit spooky.
-Descend in this sinkhole’s main chamber, eventually passing through a swirling two-metre thick layer of hydrogen sulfide found at around 30-metres, formed by decomposing vegetation.
+Descend in this sinkhole’s main chamber, eventually passing through a swirling two-metre thick layer of hydrogen sulphide found at around 30-metres, formed by decomposing vegetation.
 This barrier separates the cenote’s top layer of fresh water from the saltwater below.
 Out of this opaque surface rises the top of the collapsed cave ceiling and massive petrified trees and root structures that came down with it.
 These formations look a bit like an island with trees growing up out of it.
 During your ascent, you can tour a small cavern loop, view the cavern’s single large stalagmite, and enjoy a look upward into the jungle, with a reflection of the trees above.

-Chac Mool – one of the best cenotes for beginners
+• One of the best cenotes for beginners

 This site’s two entry points lead into the same room yet offer surprisingly different scenery along the way.
 The first chamber is relatively large, with light entering from the jungle-clad opening.
 In the second room, a portion of the ceiling has collapsed under an air dome.
 Divers can surface here for an opportunity to admire two levels of beautiful stalactites.
 Along the opening of the cavern’s main entrance, trunks and branches reach down into the water from the forest above, creating a dazzling light show.
 Chac Mool has a famously strong halocline, with salt and freshwater mixing, with fascinating visual effects.
 It is also one of the easiest cenotes to explore, with large open chambers and a maximum depth of 12-metres.
 More challenging penetration routes are available to certified cavern divers, allowing visitors to glimpse the largest underwater stalactite in the world.

-Pet Cemetery – offers significant archaeological interest
+• Offers significant archaeological interest

 This shallow cenote is open to divers and snorkellers alike, with much of the system offering maximum depths of less than ten-metres.
 Named for the number of animal skeletons found in the cavern system, this is one of the Yucatan Peninsula’s most archaeologically interesting sites, with artefacts including the nearly complete fossilised remains of an extinct prehistoric camel.
 This cenote also belongs to the second-longest underwater cave system in the world, Cenotes Sac Aktun.
 Much of Pet Cemetery is spacious and well lit, making it easy to enjoy its intricate decorations, including delicate white stalactites and stalagmites, and column formations.
 The site’s amazing water clarity enhances the effect, giving many of its chambers the look of crystal palaces.

-Tajma Ha – best for advanced and experienced divers
+• Best for advanced and experienced divers

 Two dive sites in one, Tajma Ha offers spectacular underwater sights with a sharp halocline, dazzling light effects, beautiful fossils, and giant limestone halls.
 Visitors can also tour chambers scattered with rubble from ceiling collapses, surface in air-filled domes full of bats, visit rooms tinged yellow with tannic acid, and witness astonishing formations – with incredibly delicate columns, stalactites, and stalagmites.
 Both routes at this cenote are recommended for experienced divers, as their up and down profiles are a bit aggressive for beginners and people with sensitive ears.
 Certified cavern and cave divers can pass into seldom seen chambers of this system, including the Chinese Garden, where delicate formations line the ceiling, floor, and walls.

-Garden of Eden – perfect for cave and cavern diving students
+• Perfect for cave and cavern diving students

 This spectacular cenote begins as a pond with crystal clear water full of plant life and fish.
 Other animals like freshwater shrimp, eels, and turtles can also be seen close to the surface, making it a popular spot for both divers and snorkellers.
 This large, open area is also a fantastic training ground for cavern and cave certification practice.
 Head into the cavern system to see moss-lined pools and a thick halocline at about 12-metres.
 Explorers will also pass an area known as the Cenote Coral Garden, where crystalised formations resemble an underground reef.
 The Garden of Eden is also home to a strong halocline, with a stark difference in temperature delivering a surprising chill.